mastercomfig/mastercomfig/README.md

 Right click Team Fortress 2 in your Steam library, click **Properties** and click the **Set Launch Options...** button.
 In the window that appears, remove anything that's in there and paste `-novid -nojoy -nosteamcontroller -noff -softparticlesdefaultoff -reuse` into the box and click ok.

-More information on launch options can be found [here](https://github.com/mastercoms/mastercomfig/wiki/Launch-Options).
+More information on launch options and choosing a DirectX version can be found [here](https://github.com/mastercoms/mastercomfig/wiki/Launch-Options).

 ### 5. custom.cfg (optional)